sheershp99/Sales_Data_Analysis/README.md

 5. Order Date
 6. Purchase Address

-In this project, basic data analysis techniques have been demonstrated like importing libraries, reading data, data cleaning, data tranformation, data visualization using Matplotlib & Seaborn.
+In this project, basic data analysis techniques have been demonstrated like importing libraries, reading data, data cleaning, data tranformation, data visualization using Matplotlib & Seaborn. <br>
+Libraries used:

+1. Pandas
+2. Matplotlib
+3. Seaborn